 The study of English is essential for understanding and communication in all subjects.
 This course builds on the foundation of Year 10 English and equips students for NCEA Level 2.
-NCEA Level 1 English aims to develop students' skills in spoken language as well as written language across a range of genres including academic content and structure.
+NCEA Level 1 English aims to develop students' skills in spoken language as well as written language across a range of genres including academic reading and writing.
+There is a significant focus on developing critical thinking skills and preparing students for life beyond school where literacy plays an increasingly vital role.
 The course covers a range of written and visual texts that students are expected to read, study and analyse to show personal understanding.
 Each student is also expected to speak in a formal situation to communicate ideas.
 Credits gained contribute to the compulsory ten literacy credits required for NCEA Level 1 Certificate.

-Number Title Internal/ External Credits AS 90849 Show understanding of specified aspect(s) of studied written text(s), using supporting evidence Е 4 AS 90850 Show understanding of specified aspect(s) of studied visual or oral text(s), using supporting evidence E 4 AS 90851 Show understanding of significant aspects of unfamiliar written text(s) through close reading, using supporting evidence Е 4 AS 90052 Produce creative writing 1 3 AS 90053 Produce formal writing I 3 AS 90854 Form personal responses to independently read texts, supported by evidence 1 4 AS 90857 Construct and deliver an oral text I 3
+Number Title Internal/ External Credits AS 90849 Show understanding of specified aspect(s) of studied written text(s), using supporting evidence Е 4 AS 90850 Show understanding of specified aspect(s) of studied visual or oral text(s), using supporting evidence Е 4 AS 90851 Show understanding of significant aspects of unfamiliar written text(s) through close reading, using supporting evidence E 4 AS 90052 Produce creative writing 1 3 AS 90053 Produce formal writing 1 3 AS 90854 Form personal responses to independently read texts, supported by evidence 1 4 AS 90857 Construct and deliver an oral text 1 3